woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - Which classroom is [Tutkimustyön perusteet - c) Tutkimusmenetelmien erityiskysymyksiä](course)
 - What is the classroom for [Kandidaatintutkielma](course)
 - Which room is [Kaikille avoin tutkijaseminaari](course)
-- I'd like to find [Ulko- ja turvallisuuspoliittinen päätöksentekoharjoitus(course)
+- I'd like to find [Ulko- ja turvallisuuspoliittinen päätöksentekoharjoitus](course)
 - Where can I find [Vanhempien aikojen tutkijaseminaari](course)
 - [Visuaalisen journalismin perusteet, luennot](course) place
 - [Luovat aineistot ja analyysimenetelmät (intensiivikurssi)](course) where